metablaster/WindowsFirewallRuleset/docs/Remote.md

 At a minimum you should handle `OpenRemoteBaseKey` and opening root key (but not subsequent subkeys) with `OpenSubkey` exceptions.

-Following is an example that you can copy\paste to problem script to get detailed problem description.
+The following is an example that you can copy\paste to problem script to get detailed problem description.

 ```powershell
 try